adgellida/ubunsys/README.md

 TO DO
 =============================================

-Search box.
+* Search box.

-Implement code to generate new apps automatically to save a bunch of code lines.
+* Implement code to generate new apps automatically to save a bunch of code lines.

-Load saved configurations of personalized user installations.
+* Load saved configurations of personalized user installations.

-Snap, AppImage, PPA (updated).
+* Snap, AppImage, PPA (updated).

-Uninstall packages.
+* Uninstall packages.

-Regroup files to clean main directory.
+* Regroup files to clean main directory.

+* First add all selected ppas.
+Then apt-fast -y update and finally install all selected packages.
+So, more quick.

 DONE
 =============================================